Hand News | Handen Nieuws

 Fingernail clubbing is characterized by increases in distal finger tip mass and increased longitudinal and horizontal curvature of the nail plate.
 In this fingernail condition the angle between the nail plate and the proximal nail fold is greater than 180o, whereas in normal nails the angle is less than 160o: see the picture on the right.

-NOTICE: Clubbing is usually a painless but complex fingernail disorder (5 stages are described by Schamroth's test), with 3 causal category types (congenital/hereditary, acquired and idiopathic) - which often goes unnoticed of it's presence in the hands of patients!
+NOTICE: Nail clubbing is usually a painless but complex fingernail disorder (5 stages are described by Schamroth's test), with 3 causal category types (congenital/hereditary, acquired and idiopathic) - which often goes unnoticed of it's presence in the hands of patients!

 The palmar fascia.